 Our current traffic light specification is still completely autonomous.
 While this is fine in most circumstances, police might want to temporarily shut down the traffic lights, when they are managing traffic manually.
-To allow for this, our traffic light must process external incoming events: the event from the policeman to shutdown and to start up again.
+To allow for this, our traffic light must process externally generated incoming events; such as events from a policeman to shutdown or startup again.
 Figure~\ref{fig:trafficlight_interrupt_naive_trace} shows the trace we wish to obtain.
 A model generating this trace is shown in Figure~\ref{fig:trafficlight_interrupt_naive_model}, using a question mark to indicate event reception.

 We once more require two additional elements in the \DEVS specification. \begin{enumerate} \item \textbf{Input Set ($X$)}

 Similar to the output set, we need to define the events we expect to receive.
 This is again a definition of the interface, such that others know which events are understood by this model.